wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 1.7 =
+- Tweaked code to make it compatible with PHP 5.2 (previously PHP 5.3 was the requirement).
+- Added checks for checking if a WP user account already exists with the chosen username (when a member registers).
+- Fixed a few translation strings.

 = 1.6 =
 - Added comment protection.
 Comments on your protected posts will also be protected automatically.